-Memorial Blood Centers is now collecting convalescent plasma from people who have recovered from COVID-19 in efforts to help treat the virus.
+Memorial Blood Centers is collecting convalescent plasma from people who have recovered from COVID-19 in efforts to help treat patients in need.

 While there is no proven treatment, it is possible that convalescent plasma, which has antibodies against the virus, could help patients with serious or life-threatening infections.
 Memorial Blood Centers will collect, process, and maintain a supply of convalescent plasma for hospitals.